peer-rh/PyEvolv/README.md

 The file Constants.py contains some hyperparameters which can be tuned

 ## Sample Game
-This Game ended in the creatures failing to survive often they will survive
+This Game ended in the creatures failing to survive however often they will survive

 [![PyEvolv](https://img.youtube.com/vi/LZo5Hpl4gbI/0.jpg)](https://www.youtube.com/watch?v=LZo5Hpl4gbI)